godotengine/godot-docs/contributing/updating_the_class_reference.rst

 and the responsibility of the community: if we all partake in the effort, we can fill in the blanks and ensure a good documentation level in no time!

+**Important notes:**

+-  To coordinate the effort and have an overview of the current status, we use this pad: **https://etherpad.net/p/godot-classref-status**.
+Please follow the instructions there to notify the other documentation writers about what you are working on.
-**Important note:** We aim at completely filling the class reference in English first.
+-  We aim at completely filling the class reference in English first.
 Once it nears 90-95% completion, we could start thinking about localisating in other languages.

 Workflow for updating the class reference
 -----------------------------------------